The Basics of Asset Protection Planning By Michael J. Howell

 However, they can not be used for self-settled Spendthrift Trusts.
 This basically means that you can not set up such a trust for yourself in South Carolina.
 Although you cannot set them up for yourself, you can set them up for your beneficiaries, but there are some limitations.
 These limitations relate mostly to the beneficiary's obligation to support his or her own family.

-Attorneys also often set up corporations designed to make sure that the creditors of a business can not reach beyond the business assets.
+Attorneys also often set up corporations and limited partnership designed to make sure that the creditors of a business can not reach beyond the business assets.
 Similar considerations apply to Limited Liability Companies, also called LLCs, which are often set up for similar reasons.
 Most businesses engage in this type of asset protection planning.
 This type of planning is also often incorporated into estate planning.

 In states like Florida, North Carolina, and New Jersey, but not in South Carolina, assets are often placed into a husband's and wife's name as tenants by the entirety.
-With a tenancy by the entirety, creditors of one of the spouses can not take the property even by a judicial proceeding, unless the other spouse dies first or also has creditor problems.
+With a tenancy by the entirety, creditors of one of the spouses can not take the property even by a judicial proceeding, unless the other spouse dies first or also has the same creditor problems.

 Often individuals engage in what is referred to as "Poor Man's Asset Protection Planning," which is simply transferring assets to their spouse's name.
 Obviously, this entails a different type of risk considering that the divorce rate is now in excess of 50%.